 Water from springs and boreholes is generally higher quality and may only need basic treatment followed by disinfection.
 Water from sources such as rivers, lakes and reservoirs, will normally require more complex treatment as it may contain more impurities (for example, pesticides) that have to be removed.

 We monitor the quality of our raw water sources to make sure they haven’t become contaminated – and also to decide which type of treatment to use for a particular source of raw water.
 Follow the link to find out more about how we monitor, test and maintain water quality.

 Treatment of water depends on the source, so any particular water supply works may use one (or more) of the processes below.
-We don't add fluoride to water – follow the link to find out more about fluoride in water.
+We don't add fluoride to water – find out about the natural levels that occur.

 Surface water is stored in reservoirs to provide an adequate supply to meet demand throughout the year.
 This also enables particles to settle.
 Ultraviolet light from the sun helps to reduce bacteria levels and break down organic compounds in the raw water.

 Water is passed through mesh screens which remove larger-sized material in raw water such as leaves, weeds and sticks.

 Granular activated carbon (GAC) is used to remove many tastes and odours.
 The process causes the materials responsible for taste and odours to be absorbed by the particles of GAC.
 It's often used during the summer when taste and odour problems are more likely to occur, as well as being used to remove pesticides from drinking water supplies.